Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityRequest.md

 ### GetAuthCertificatePassword

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityRequest) GetAuthCertificatePassword() CSSCMSDataModelModelsKeyfactorAPISecret`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityRequest) GetAuthCertificatePassword() ModelsKeyfactorAPISecret`

 GetAuthCertificatePassword returns the AuthCertificatePassword field if non-nil, zero value otherwise.

 ### GetAuthCertificatePasswordOk

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityRequest) GetAuthCertificatePasswordOk() (*CSSCMSDataModelModelsKeyfactorAPISecret, bool)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityRequest) GetAuthCertificatePasswordOk() (*ModelsKeyfactorAPISecret, bool)`

 GetAuthCertificatePasswordOk returns a tuple with the AuthCertificatePassword field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetAuthCertificatePassword

-`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityRequest) SetAuthCertificatePassword(v CSSCMSDataModelModelsKeyfactorAPISecret)`
+`func (o *KeyfactorWebKeyfactorApiModelsCertificateAuthoritiesCertificateAuthorityRequest) SetAuthCertificatePassword(v ModelsKeyfactorAPISecret)`

 SetAuthCertificatePassword sets AuthCertificatePassword field to given value.